gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Deprecated `CollectionBuilder` interface removed.
 - Deprecated `ManagedSet` interface removed.

+### TestKit indicates compatibility for target Gradle version

+Gradle 2.9 exposes methods through the `GradleRunner` API for providing a target Gradle distribution used to executed the build.
+There are known, functional limitations of TestKit for particular Gradle versions.
+If a certain feature is not supported, TestKit thrown an exception.
+Please check the [user guide](userguide/test_kit.html#sub:test-kit-compatibility) for an overview of known TestKit limitations.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.